Motorists sometimes ask if they should use a lighter viscosity of motor oil once winter arrives. Yes – provided your vehicle manufacturer allows it.

-There are daily driver vehicles that clock thousands of miles each year.
-There are seasonal vehicles that only clock hundreds.
+The roads are home to all kinds of vehicles.
+Daily drivers that clock thousands of miles each year.
+Seasonal vehicles that only clock hundreds.
 And then there are some whose odometers move only when being loaded or unloaded from a trailer.
-In any instance, sometimes a vehicle needs to be stored.
+In any instance, winter vehicle storage is sometimes inevitable.

 Originally posted Nov.
 11, 2016 With the worst of winter right around the corner, now is a good time to get your vehicle prepared for the worst.
 Being based in northern Wisconsin, we at AMSOIL talk a lot about how synthetic lubricants make life a little easier, as the cold air starts to pierce our